oscarprdev/About-me/README.md

 - 👋 Hi, my name is OSCAR, I'm from Valencia, SPAIN.
-- 🌱 I've just finish a BOOTCAMP so I'm a MEARN FULL STACK developer.
-- 📫 The stack software skills that I'm learning are: CSS, JAVASCRIPT, NODEJS, MongoDB, ANGULAR and REACT.
+- 📫 The stack software skills that i manage are: HTML, CSS, JAVASCRIPT, REACT, LIT, ANGULAR, NODEJS, MongoDB & Express.
 - 😎 If you are looking for a motivated and passionated junior web developer you can text me here: vlcoscar8@gmail.com
-- ✨ I've just finished my first  personal PORTFOLIO, check it out at: https://portfolio-js-eight.vercel.app/.
+- ✨ Check it out my personal PORTFOLIO at: https://portfolio-js-eight.vercel.app/.
 - 👀 Have you seen my repositories and you are not convinced yet?
 Then take a look to my profile in LINKEDIN: www.linkedin.com/in/oscarperez8